Storytelling With Nomads

 1. Start by learning to speak the language and love the people.

 Although sharing Scripture with nomads was something Laura and her team had pictured and even pursued from the beginning, they didn’t want to push their faith on people who were not interested.
-But nor did they want to hide their faith.
+But neither did they want to hide their faith.
 Like most ministry efforts, storytelling works best in the context of growing trust and friendship.
 So when she first went to the field, Laura went as a learner, not a teacher, and she continues to keep that attitude even as she becomes more fluent in the language and culture.

 2. Make a list of key stories to tell.

 It turns out that Bible storying, especially “chronological Bible storying” which introduces people to the Bible starting with Creation and moving forward, is a well-developed and documented ministry approach.
 There are all kinds of tips on how to do it online.
 So one weekend when she had strong internet access—not a constant in her part of the world—Laura studied the “story lists” she found on the web.
-She ended up choosing a set of nine stories she thought would interest her friends and help them understand who Jesus, why He came and what it means to follow Him.
+She ended up choosing a set of nine stories she thought would interest her friends and help them understand who Jesus is, why He came and what it means to follow Him.

 “The list I started with says that when you talk about the Exodus, you should tell the story about the plague of hail.
 But people here don’t know what hail is, so I talk about the plague of frogs.”
 She also tells the story about Abraham entertaining three divine visitors who came to his tent.
 Those stories are easy for Laura’s friends to picture.